pailnguyen/Spring2016/_posts/2016-04-06-week-2-update.md

 Exercises 02 is now available under the Exercises tab!
 You can also click [here][ex02].
 If you have the Miitomo app, you can also add me.

+Remember that each problem solved correctly will net you 1 Paul Point.
+In addition, bonus parts/advanced problems will net you 2 Paul Points!

 [ex02]: /Spring2016/files/exercises/exercises02.pdf